AnonymousCoderArtist/EcoLoop/ECLOOP_BACKEND_PROMPT.md

 The Gemini prompt must make the model behave like **EcoLoop Waste Intelligence**.

-Analyze the primary waste item visible in the image.
+Analyze ALL clearly visible waste items in the image, not just one item.

+EcoLoop is intentionally a MULTI-CLASS waste intelligence system.
+One uploaded image may contain one item or several different waste items.

+For example, an image could contain:
+- plastic bottle → Recyclable
+- banana peel → Biogas
+- dirty multilayer wrapper → Non-Recyclable
+- broken electronic device → E-Waste/Hazardous
+- unclear miscellaneous object → Others

-Return structured JSON with:
+Return a structured JSON response containing an `items` array.

+Primary EcoLoop classes for Round 1:

+1. `Recyclable`
+   Examples: PET bottles, clean paper/cardboard, metal cans, glass bottles, clean recyclable packaging.

+2. `Biogas`
+   This is the MOST IMPORTANT class.
+   Use this for biodegradable/wet organic waste that is suitable for an organic-waste/biogas pathway.
+   Examples: food scraps, vegetable/fruit waste, kitchen waste, many biodegradable food residues.
+   The system should clearly surface this class in the UI because it is a key differentiator of EcoLoop.

+3. `Non-Recyclable`
+   Examples: heavily contaminated packaging, certain multilayer wrappers, contaminated mixed waste, items that cannot reasonably enter the recyclable/organic stream.

+4. `Others`
+   Use when an item does not confidently fit the supported operational streams.

+5. `E-Waste/Hazardous`
+   Use this optional fifth class for electronics, batteries, bulbs, chemicals, medical/domestic hazardous items, etc. This class should be treated as a special handling stream rather than normal recyclable waste.

+If an image contains multiple items, return one entry per clearly identifiable item.

+Example:

 {
+  "success": true,
+  "items": [
+    {
       "item": "Plastic bottle",
       "material": "PET plastic",
-  "category": "Recyclable",
+      "class": "Recyclable",
       "confidence": 94,
-  "disposal": "Dry/Recyclable Waste",
+      "disposal": "Recyclable / Dry Waste",
+      "points": 10
+    },
+    {
+      "item": "Vegetable scraps",
+      "material": "Biodegradable organic matter",
+      "class": "Biogas",
+      "confidence": 96,
+      "disposal": "Organic / Biogas Feedstock",
-  "points": 10,
+      "points": 15
-  "waste_diverted_kg": 0.02,
-  "co2_saved_kg": 0.08,
-  "explanation": "Short human-readable explanation."
     }

-Allowed categories:
+  ],
+  "summary": {
+    "total_items": 2,
+    "classes_detected": ["Recyclable", "Biogas"],
+    "dominant_class": "Biogas"
+  }
+}

+IMPORTANT BIOGAS RULE:
+Do not classify something as Biogas merely because it is biodegradable in a broad sense.
+The class means the item is reasonably suitable for the EcoLoop organic/biogas pathway.
+If uncertain, use Others or explain the uncertainty.

+For each item return:
+- item
+- material
-- Organic
+- class
-- Recyclable
+- confidence (0-100)
-- Compostable
+- disposal
-- E-Waste
+- points
-- Hazardous
+- waste_diverted_kg
-- General Waste
+- co2_saved_kg
-- Unknown
+- short explanation

+If bounding boxes are practical with the selected Gemini capability, optionally return:
+- box_2d: [ymin, xmin, ymax, xmax], normalized 0-1000

+This can later allow the frontend to draw labels around individual waste objects.
+Do not make bounding boxes a blocker for the Round-1 build.

+Use Gemini structured JSON output / schema validation where supported rather than relying only on free-form text parsing.
+Gemini officially supports structured outputs and object detection/segmentation for image understanding. citeturn0search0turn0search2

 Important:
 - Never claim certainty when the image is unclear.
-- If confidence is low, return `Unknown` or explain uncertainty.
-- Do not invent precise material information that cannot reasonably be inferred.
+- Do not invent precise material information.
+- Do not force every object into a supported class.
-- Keep the explanation short.
+- Keep explanations short.
-- Keep the response suitable for displaying directly in a UI.
+- Validate every returned class against the allowed enum.
+- Validate confidence is 0-100.
-- The backend must validate/sanitize the model response before returning it.
+- Sanitize all model output before returning it to the frontend.

-If Gemini returns malformed JSON, attempt a safe extraction/parse strategy.
-If that still fails, return a structured API error rather than crashing.
+- If Gemini returns malformed output, return a clean structured API error rather than crashing.

 ---